dealing with buyer's agents

 Whether or not there is a buyer's agent involved in the sale, once you have worked out the sales agreement with the buyer directly, or the buyer's agent, your next move is to get it to your lawyer without delay so your lawyer and the buyer's lawyer can work out the details, and move the sale forward in a timely and professional manner.

-7 Commissions - Tips & Information
+commissions - tips & Information

-Here are tips about real estate commissions you may want to give some serious thought to.When you are selling your property privately, the total commission you would "normally" pay to a full service real estate agent is about $17,500 on a $400,000 property.
+Using Ontario as an example, the total commission you would "typically" pay to a full service real estate agent is about $30,000 on a $600,000 property.

-This amount is calculated using the formula of 7% payable on the first $100,000 of the sale price, and 3.5% on the balance of the selling price - which is $300,000 in this example.
-So the total commission is $7,000 on the first $100,000, and $10,500 ($300,000 x 3.5% = $10,500) on the remaining $300,000 for a total of $17,500 commission payable by you, the property owner.
+This amount is calculated using the formula of 5% payable on the entire selling price which is $600,000 in this example.
+So the total commission of $30,000.00 ($600,000 x 5% = $30,000) is payable by you, the property owner.

-Don't forget, you also have to pay sales tax on real estate commissions, so you will have to pay $875 if you're selling in Alberta, right up to $2,275 in tax for Ontario's taxation on commissions - for a grand total of between $18,375 to $19,775 in fees to sell a $400,000 property.
+Don't forget, you also have to pay sales tax on real estate commissions, so you will have to pay $3,900 more in tax in Ontario - for a grand total of between $33,900.00 in fees to sell a $600,000 property.Click to Expand

-With our selling system, there is about a 50/50 chance that you will be dealing directly with a buyer who has contacted you about your property without the assistance of an agent, which means you will be paying ZERO commissions.
+With our selling system, there is about a 60/40 chance that you will be dealing directly with a buyer who has contacted you about your property without the assistance of an agent, which means you will be paying ZERO commissions.
 This scenario allows you to use an even greater portion of the commission savings in your price negotiations with the buyer(s), which can be very helpful in completing your deal.